Kobe Bryant NBA Highlights: The Best Performances Of His 20-Year Career

 As The Inquisitr previously detailed, Kobe Bryant and several others — including his daughter, Gianna — tragically perished in a helicopter crash on Sunday morning.
-With the entire sports world in mourning, there can be little doubt that fans across the world were inspired by the iconic basketball star, enamored of his abilities and perseverance both on and off the court.
-The man known as the Black Mamba had developed a fierce reputation as an offensive force throughout his time in the NBA, and some of his most impressive — and most legendary — games were the stuff that champions are made of.
+With the entire sports world in mourning, there can be little doubt that fans across the world had been inspired by the iconic basketball star, enamored of his abilities and perseverance both on and off the court.
+The man known as the Black Mamba developed a fierce reputation as an offensive force throughout his time in the NBA, and some of his most impressive — and most legendary — games were the stuff that champions are made of.

 Retiring With Some Serious Flash

-As ClutchPoint details, Kobe dazzled on the court from the first day he set foot on it until the last.
-In one final display of technical wizardry, Kobe absolutely shone against the Utah Jazz in his final game, racking up an incredible 60 points during his shifts.
+As ClutchPoint details, Kobe dazzled on the court, from the first day he set foot on it until the last.
+In one final display of technical wizardry, Kobe absolutely shined against the Utah Jazz in his final game, racking up an incredible 60 points.
 A combination of smooth lay-ups, effortless-looking three-pointers, and incredible footwork served Kobe well during his farewell tour, with celebrities such as Jack Nicholson and Jay-Z looking on, awestruck at his performance.

 Despite lagging behind in the early portions of the game, the Lakers would eventually manage to eke out a come-from-behind victory over the Jazz, the scoreboard reading 101-96 for Los Angeles as the final buzzer rang.
 According to Bleacher Report, more than half of those points — a full 60 — belonged to Kobe.